It's easy to change to a Pay As You Go (pre-payment) meter.

 The price you'll pay for your energy is capped by Ofgem and the unit prices are currently lower than if you were on a standard tariff.
 This cap is reviewed every six months.

-Please note that if you switch to Pay As You Go, you won't get the same discounts that are available with our other ways of paying.
-For example, if you pay by monthly Direct Debit and choose paperless billing, you can save up to £92.
+Please note that if you switch to Pay As You Go, you won't get the same discount that is available when you pay by monthly Direct Debit.*

 Transferring a debt to your Pay As You Go meter